Being Share A.W.A.R.E.

 Encouraging your child to use simple critical thinking skills before sharing content can help to prevent a number of online challenges.
-These challenges include sending illegal or inappropriate content, giving out personal information or participating in image-based abuse.
+These challenges include sending illegal or inappropriate content, giving out personal information.

 We’ve come up with a way to help your child be ‘Share A.W.A.R.E.’

 The Share A.W.A.R.E acronym includes some questions for your child to ask themselves before sharing any type of content.

 - A is for APPROPRIATE: You need to consider if what you are about to share is APPROPRIATE.
 Is the content suitable to be shared online?
 Is it illegal?

 - W is for WHO: WHO could see what you share?
 Are you sharing it just to your real friends and family or could anyone see it?